guillaume-vcnt/guillaume-vcnt/README.md

 # Hi there 👋

 After initial experience in graphic design and retail, followed by time abroad in the United States and Canada, I chose to reconnect with computer science and broaden my skill set upon returning to France.
-After completing several intensive training programs, I’m now working as a Cloud Specialist in Business Applications.
+After completing several intensive training programs, I’m now working as a Cloud Specialist Business Apps.

 10 things about me :
 - 🐺 I have a young Husky named Lúthien